 Put a ventilated rain cowl/cap on the chimney pots.
-Now plug the bottom of the flue with a chimney balloon or similar, DraughtBusters recommend using an old pillow in a couple of black sacks, and removing it again in the summer.
+Now plug the bottom of the flue with a chimney balloon or similar.
+DraughtBusters recommends using an old pillow in a couple of black bin liner sacks and removing it again in the summer.
 Now ventilate the top part of the chimney by removing a brick or two from the chimney in the loft and replace these with an air brick or fit a plastic or aluminium louvre.
 This will prevent ¾ of heat loss through the flue.
 Take loft insulation 600mm up the chimney breast stopping it just below the air brick, and bring insulation inside the flue up to this same level.
 Note that the air brick/ventilator in the rooms are not now needed and can be closed off.

 If the fire opening is closed off the insulation will sit on the slab.
 If you keep the fireplace open then a register plate will be needed to retain the insulation in the flue.
 All the above advice is for redundant and disused chimneys.

-Internal Chimneys: Our advice for these is to seal them up internally, seal at first floor ceiling level and ventilate from there up, insulating them is an option but not necessary.
-This applies to all chimneys on internal walls, i.e. fully within the building, we do not believe that an air brick is any longer required at the bottom, not having one will both reduce draughts and save energy, as explained you must ventilate the top part of the chimney above your first floor ceiling.
+Our advice for these is to seal them up internally, seal at the first-floor ceiling level and ventilate from there up, insulating them is an option but not necessary.
+This applies to all chimneys on internal walls, i.e. fully within the building, we do not believe that an air brick is required any longer at the bottom.
+Not having one will both reduce draughts and save energy.
+As explained you must ventilate the top part of the chimney above your first-floor ceiling.